vb-consulting/Norm.net/PERFOMANCE-TESTS.md

 connection.Read(query).ToDictionary(t => t[0].value, t => (DateTime)t[3].value);
 ```

-- Norm record query will seralize to record and use LINQ to convert to dictionary, same as Dapper.
+- Norm record query will serialize to record and use LINQ to convert to the dictionary, same as Dapper.
 However, Norm generates iterators internally instead of list, so iteration should occur only once and difference should be slightly higher:

 ```cshap